Christmas in Washington

-Christmas in Washington was an annual Christmas television special that originated on NBC and later aired on the TNT network.
+Christmas in Washington was an annual Christmas television special that originated on NBC and later aired on TNT.
 It ended in 2015 after a 33-year run.

 Background

 One of two annual holiday specials produced by George Stevens Jr. (the other being the Kennedy Center Honors), the variety show first aired in 1982 on NBC before moving to its most recent home on TNT in 1998.
 Recorded in Washington, D.C. at the National Building Museum, on the second Sunday of each December before being re-edited for later broadcast, Christmas in Washington is a one-hour concert featuring artists from musical genres.
 Each guest performs at least one solo, but the prominent marquee performer usually has one or two more songs.
 The show sometimes had at least one guest from the world of opera.
 Each of the musical performances are backed by a full orchestra and chorus.
-The show's finale consisted of a medley performed by all the musical guests before the attendees-of-honor, the President of the United States and the First Lady, make a closing statement followed by the singing of "Hark! the Herald Angels Sing".
+The show's finale consisted of a medley performed by all the musical guests before the attendees-of-honor, the President of the United States and the First Lady, make a closing statement followed by the singing of "Hark!
+The Herald Angels Sing".

 Recent events have benefited Children's National Medical Center.